The Hits (radio station): Other programmes

-Saturday Morning Breakfast with Jono & Ben is a replay of their show and Sunday Morning is ? and weekend afternoons feature a rotation of announcers.
+Saturday Morning Breakfast with Jono & Ben is a replay of their show and Sunday Morning is Best of Brad & Laura.
+Weekend afternoons feature a rotation of announcers.
 Party Mix, a commercial-free, announcer-free party music show, plays on Saturdays and public holidays.

 Broadcasting

 Northland

 The Hits is covered through the Northland region using four frequencies – 95.6FM in the Far North, 106.1FM in the Bay of Islands, 95.6FM in the Mid North and 95.6FM in Whangārei.

 Originally known as Radio Northland and broadcasting on 1026 and 1215 AM with the call sign 1ZN, the station moved to 96FM in Whangārei during the late 1990s.

 The station is located on Bank Street, Whangārei.

 Local programming: Charmaine Soljak presents the local weekday show between 9 am and 3 pm.

 Auckland 97.4FM

 The Hits 97.4 is the flagship of the brand.
 The majority of the network announcers are based here.

 The station is located at new NZME Radio headquarters in Graham Street in central Auckland.
 Since February 2017 The Hits has run a local breakfast show, initially presented by Sarah Gandy, Sam Wallace and Toni Street.
 Gandy left the show and was replaced by Laura McGoldrick, with the addition of The Hits’ content director Todd Campbell.
 From April this became a Network show presented across the North Island.
 Most shows outside of breakfast are presented from the Auckland studio to markets taking network shows, most announcers based in Auckland produce two voice breaks, a local voice break for Auckland mentioning Auckland frequency and region specific information for Auckland and a separate voice break for the rest of the country tailored to a national audience.

-Local programming: Dave Nicholas presents the local day show between 9am to 3pm.
-Megan Papas presents the 3pm pick up between 3pm to 4pm Brad and Laura Driving you home between 4pm to 7pm Estelle Clifford presents the night show between 7pm and 12am weeknights.
-Saturday Morning Breakfast with Jono & Ben is a replay of their show and Sunday Morning is ? & is followed by various announcers in the afternoons.
+Local programming: Hayley Bath presents the local day show (from Wellington) between 9 am to 3 pm.